 A couple of months ago I bought a box of large brass gears on eBay.
 The box I received contains around 60 gears of various sizes.
 The picture below is just a portion of what I now have.
-The gears in the picture are all of the 32 DP variety.

 My plan is to use my box of gears to build the device.
 I will be building a Coppernican Orrey.
 This contains the six planets Mercury, Venus, Earth, Mars, Jupiter and Saturn.
 Uranus and Neptune as well as Pluto are left out.
 The Model will also include the Sun at the center and Earths moon.
 I am hoping to be able to use various combinations of the gears I have in order to get the orbital times correct.